•No pets allowed with the exception of some service animals.

 •Visitors are encouraged to take photographs for their personal use and to share their memories with family and friends.

-•In areas where there is direct contact with animals, it is very important that visitors use the hand sanitizers placed at these areas.
+•In areas where there is direct contact with animals, it is very important that visitors use the hand sanitizers provided at these areas.
 This will help protect you and our animals from illness.